marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-18-spring-boot-k8s-configmap.md

 ```

 ## Configured Service Account - RBAC policy <a name="RBACpolicy"></a>
-To read the `ConfigMap` we have to give to the service account in the default namespace access right.
+To read the `ConfigMap` we have to give to the [Service Account](https://cloud.spring.io/spring-cloud-static/spring-cloud-kubernetes/1.1.0.M2/reference/html/#_service_account){:target="_blank"}  in the default namespace access right.
 This can be done to give just
 `view` access `oc policy add-role-to-user view system:serviceaccount:development:default`

 The better solution is [configure ClusterRole](#ConfigureClusterRole)